Document with pen

 MA Medicare enrollment quick facts:

-How Medigap Plans in Massachusetts Differ From Medigap Plans in Other States
+How Medigap Plans in Massachusetts Differ from Medigap Plans in Other States

 Medigap plans sold in Massachusetts work the same as Medigap plans sold in other states.
 However, insurance companies offer different plan options in Massachusetts than they do in most other states.